Everything You Need to Know about Online Divorce Mediation in Arizona

 - Without a valid marriage license

-- Occurred while another marriage was still in effect
+- Occurring while another marriage was still in effect

 - With a blood relationship between spouses

-- Involve intoxication or lack of mental or physical capacity
+- Involving intoxication or lack of mental or physical capacity

-- Involve a spouse who cannot consummate the marriage
+- Involving a spouse who cannot consummate the marriage

-- Involve one spouse having concealed a criminal past or communicable disease
+- Involving one spouse having concealed a criminal past or communicable disease

 If a marriage is annulled, the spouses will be as they were before the marriage.
 The annulment means technically no marriage existed and there are no marital assets to be divided.
 Typically, each party leaves with the assets he or she had before the marriage.

 If the judge does not grant the annulment, the couple may file for dissolution of marriage.
 It’s important to note a legal annulment is not the same as a religious annulment, which is not a civil action.
 Religious annulments are a declaration by the Catholic Church court saying what the church once recognized as a marriage is now void.

 Online Divorce Mediation lets Arizona couples complete the dissolution of their marriage in a fair and mutually-beneficial manner.
 In mediation, spouses can represent themselves or hire a lawyer for representation.
 The two parties (and their lawyers, if applicable) meet with a neutral third-party mediator, who leads a discussion of all divorce issues and helps the couple to find common ground and reach agreements on each and every issue.
 There are many advantages to mediating rather than litigating (going to a trial) including: